alexdawn/Arc/manuscript/chapter2-rules.md

 ## Critical Rolls and Twists and Complications

-A double 1 is always a success and double 6 is always a failure, unless in the circumstance described by the special rule *always a chance.
+A double 1 is always a success and double 6 is always a failure, unless in the circumstance described by the special rule *always a chance*.

 **Always a Chance:** Unless the target number is 1 or 12, in which case after rolling a double 1 or a double 6, roll a third dice.
 If the final result is 111 then it is a miraculous hail mary success and a 666 (a truly an unlucky number) that can humble even the most competent.